ikvibhav/datascience101/README.md

 # DataScience 101

 ## Description
-A repository to document my learnings and code that is related to data science
+A repository to document my learnings and code related to data science

 ## Setup Instructions